bhaumikmaan/Competitve-Programming-Solutions/Practice Questions/Binary Search 1/C. Swaps.md

 ## Problem Statement
 You are given two arrays a and b of length n.
-Array aa contains each odd integer from 1 to 2n in an arbitrary order, and array bb contains each even integer from 11 to 2n2n in an arbitrary order.
+Array aa contains each odd integer from 1 to 2n in an arbitrary order, and array bb contains each even integer from 1 to 2n in an arbitrary order.

 You can perform the following operation on those arrays:

 1. choose one of the two arrays
-2. pick an index ii from 11 to n-1n−1
+2. pick an index ii from 1 to n-1
-3. swap the ii-th and the (i+1)(i+1)-th elements of the chosen array <br>
+3. swap the ii-th and the (i+1)(-th elements of the chosen array <br>
 Compute the minimum number of operations needed to make array a lexicographically smaller than array b.
-For two different arrays xx and yy of the same length nn, we say that x is lexicographically smaller than y if in the first position where xx and yy differ, the array xx has a smaller element than the corresponding element in yy.
+For two different arrays xx and yy of the same length nn, we say that x is lexicographically smaller than y if in the first position where x and y differ, the array x has a smaller element than the corresponding element in y.
 ### Format

 Input